Pet Companionship | Health Benefits & Healing Power

 - Having a pet can reduce feelings of loneliness.
 According to a survey by the Human Animal Bond Research Institute, 87% of respondents, both pet owners and non-owners, reported that interactions with an animal help combat feelings of loneliness.
 Additionally, dog owners can feel more connected to other people since walking your canine companion or taking him to the dog park can create chances for socialization, which can ease symptoms of depression.

 - Walking a dog is especially helpful.
 Walking increases endorphins, which fight depression.
-Owning a dog can lead to a daily exercise routine that can help reduce stress levels, increase self-esteem, and help develop better sleep patterns.
+Owning a dog can lead to a daily exercise routine that can help reduce stress levels, increase self-esteem, and the development of better sleep patterns.

 While pet ownership is no substitute for professional medical treatment, it can provide a boost in your emotional health.
 And when you adopt an animal from the VBSPCA or any other animal shelter, you’re not the only one who benefits from the adoption – you’re providing a second chance for a homeless animal.